BAE Rules Changes

 In addition to the existing uses, a Benny may be spent after rolling up a random piece of gear to reroll it.
 In other words, if a player doesn't like what they got, they can start over without having to spend another LP.

-The player may choose between the two results (or however many results they got, if they spent a bunch of Bennies here), as long as they wrote down or saved the old one(s).
+The player may choose between the results as long as they wrote down or saved the old one(s).
 It is the player's responsibility to do so; if not, they have to take whatever the new result is.

 Characters may crouch or rise from a crouch as part of their movement.
-While crouching, movement costs are doubled.
+While crouching, movement costs are doubled (tripled on Difficult Terrain).
 On any turn in which the hero crouches (whether for the whole turn or just a portion of it), they cannot run.
 If they already ran this turn and need to get behind low cover, they can dive (becoming prone) but not crouch.

 There is no inherent benefit to crouching, but it may be necessary to take cover behind low objects and triggers the benefits of a "Projected" Shield.